nelsonijih/svm-hw-scheduler/README.md

 - *`rtl/top.v`* -  Top level responsible for specifying the number of conflict_detection isntances we want, and forwarding the transactions to the conflict_detection instances in round-robin fashion.
 - *`rtl/conflict_detection.v`* - An instance of all 3-stages of conflict detection wired together.
 - *`rtl/conflict_checker.v`* - Responsible for checking conflicts between transactions and the current batch
-- *`rtl/insertion.v`* - Responsible for signaling to the batch to accept transaction from the filter_engine
+- *`rtl/insertion.v`* - Responsible for signaling to the batch to accept transaction after tx passes conflict checker.
-- *`rtl/batch.v`* - Responsible for adding a deconflicted transaction from the filter engine into the batch.
+- *`rtl/batch.v`* - Responsible for adding a deconflicted transaction from into the batch.
 - *`tb/tb_svm_scheduler.v`* - Test cases with transactions that conflict and do not.

 ## Prerequisite